 However, HGH is probably more popular for off-label uses because of its anti aging benefits.
 It is often used by many for dealing with signs of aging – in fact, it has been used for this purpose as far back as 1990 when the results of a study confirmed its usefulness for this purpose.
-Some athletes also use the hormone to boost their level of performance, which was why it has been banned by some sport bodies.
+Some athletes also use HGH to build their muscles and boost their level of performance, which was why it has been banned by some sport bodies.
 Some even takes things a bit further by using insulin to enhance the muscular effects of HGH, but this is quite risky as it is capable of lowering blood sugar.
 The hormone has also been used by some to treat signs of multiple sclerosis, for muscle mass building and for weight loss purposes.
 The use of HGH for other purposes than those for which the FDA approved it is considered illegal in the U.S.

 Side Effects of HGH

 HGH, also known as somatropin, does come with some potentially life-threatening side effects, especially when used for off-label purposes.
 Let us consider some of these possible side effects – both the severe and less severe or temporary ones.
 The following are some of the more serious or severe side effects of HGH that will require you to check with your doctor immediately, if you still can: